gvwilson/sensibleadventures/nardica/nardica.md

 "It's not mine!" he protested.
 "It's not mine!"

+The door burst open.
-Half a dozen teenage Marines poured through the door behind them.
+Half a dozen Marines poured into the room.
 "Sir, it's the G-80," the one in front said, urgent but calm as his conditioning took control.
 "It---"